GitHub Localization

 Automate GitHub localization by integrating with PTC.
 Get automatic pull requests containing human-quality translations.

-How the GitHub Integration with PTC Works
+How To Integrate GitHub with PTC

 Personal Fine-Grained Token